Skip to main content

 Check on the next page whether the correct data is in the correct column.
 Yes?
 Then you are ready to import!

 The contacts that did not previously have a record in Contacts have been created and can be found via Marketing - Contacts, provided an email address was entered.
-The order can be found via Contact - Orders and Orders with the order date as the date of the import.
+The order can be found under Contact → Orders.
+The import date will be shown as the order date.

 Single ticket importer